Loanify/Loanify/README.md

 ##Installation
 * Fork over and git clone on your local.
-* Npm install nodemailer-smtp-transport
-* Npm install (installs all other )
+* Npm install.
+* In another tab, release the mongod.
+* In another tab, nodemon.
+* In browser, type Localhost:3000.
+* Then, give me a job.

-##A README.md file with:
+##TODO: A README.md file with:
 * Explanations of the technologies used (including outside APIs).
 * A couple paragraphs about the general approach you took.
 * Installation instructions for the app.